-The New York Foundation for the Arts (NYFA) is proud to announce the creation of the Murray Reich Distinguished Artist Award to provide resources to established visual artists in their 60s, 70s or beyond who have been chosen for artistic excellence.
-Chuck Ginnever and Jane Kaufman are the inaugural recipients, and each will receive an unrestricted cash award of $10,000.
+The New York Foundation for the Arts (NYFA) is proud to announce the 2017 recipients of the Murray Reich Distinguished Artist Award, which was inaugurated in 2015 to recognize artistic excellence and provide resources to mature and established visual artists with a long history of creative practice.
+This year’s winners, Merion Estes and Mario Martinez, will each receive an unrestricted cash award of $10,000.

-With the support of an anonymous donor, NYFA has created this annual award to enable artists with a long history of creative practice to pursue deeper investigations or new explorations that can inform and enrich their work.
+With the support of an anonymous donor, NYFA created this annual award to enable artists with a long history of creative practice to pursue deeper investigations or new explorations that can inform and enrich their work.
 It has been developed in memory of the artist Murray Reich, a New York-based painter who also had a highly regarded career as a professor of art at Bard College.

 Born and raised in Coney Island and the south Bronx, Murray Reich (1932-2012) attended City College and received his M.F.A. in Painting from Boston University.
 Following his first solo show in New York at Max Hutchinson Gallery, Reich was awarded a Solomon R. Guggenheim Fellowship.
 His work was exhibited in two Whitney Annuals and at the American Academy of Arts and Letters, as well as solo shows and group exhibitions, and he received other fellowships, including from the National Endowment for the Arts.